 There are advantages to both having students work individually and/or in groups.
 Younger participants often feel more successful when working with a partner or group.
 AP and older students generally receive more benefit from working individually.
-Since you know your students best-you can make the decision that will make the program most successful for your class(es).
+Since you know your students best, you can decide what will make the program most successful for your class(es).